FudaWiki/fudawiki-files/karuta/unsun/hachi-nin-meri.md

 - For Long Suits (Clubs and Swords), increasing number (1-9) means increasing value.
 - For **Round Suits** (Cups, Coins, and Drums), **decreasing number (9-1)** means **increasing value**.

-> Note that cards that have the number '1' have **1 pip** instead of a dragon.
+> Note that cards that have the number '1' have **1 pip** instead of a dragon like in [Mekurifuda](/en/mekurifuda).
 Dragons play a different role in this deck.
 {.is-warning}

 In any suit, the courts are more valuable than the number cards.